raul23/interactive-organizer/README.rst

 `:warning:` As the script warns, the corresponding metadata file will be removed.

-We can check that the file was moved to the custom base directory by calling a shell from the Python script (see the menu option `t <#t-run-shell-in-terminal>`_):
+We can check that the file was moved to the custom base directory by calling a bash shell from the Python script (see the menu option `t <#t-run-shell-in-terminal>`_):

 .. image:: ./images/custom_file_path2.png